nickfallon/catalyst/README.md

 `POST` (create) endpoints are available for all tables.

 `PUT` (update) endpoints are available for tables with a `uuid` field.

+Foreign keys are used to create API paths in the form `/parent/{parent_uuid}/child`.

 Enums are created in `api/enums/` for all tables with names ending in `_status` or `_type`.